oracle-livelabs/common/labs/verify-compute/verify-compute-ssh-and-novnc.md

 ## Task 1: Access the Graphical Remote Desktop
 For ease of execution of this workshop, your VM instance has been pre-configured with a remote graphical desktop accessible using any modern browser on your laptop or workstation.
 Proceed as detailed below to login.

-1. Now that your instance has been provisioned, navigate to **My Reservations**, find the request you submitted from the list displayed (only one item will be displayed if this is your first request).
+1. Now that your instance has been provisioned, if not already on **My Reservations** page, then:
+    - Click on the drop-down arrow next to your *Username*
+    - Click on *My Reservations*

    ![my reservation](images/my-reservations.png "my reservation")

-2. Click on **Launch Workshop** after the reservation provisioning has been completed.
+2. Find the request you submitted from the list displayed (only one item will be displayed if this is your first request), then click on **Launch Workshop**

     ![my reservation completed](images/my-reservation-completed.png "my reservation completed")

+    >**Note:** The *Launch Workshop* link will be visible only when provisioning is completed

 3. Click on **Login info** and then on **Launch Remote Desktop** link.